9 Twin Cities Waterfalls to Visit With Kids

 Minnesota’s Tallest Waterfall!

-Minnesota’s tallest waterfall is a good 5-hour drive from the Twin Cities in Grand Portage National Park.
+Minnesota’s tallest waterfall is a good 5-hour drive from the Twin Cities in Grand Portage National Park, near the Canadian border.
 There is so much to do at this park, that it may be worth a special road trip and campout to visit.

 The Minnesota DNR actually recommends 10 State Park in the North Shore Area for viewing Minnesota’s Best Waterfalls, as well as a recommended weekend itinerary for viewing them all.
 These North Shore State Parks include: